Rivals set to pounce on Santorum's past

 Santorum sang the technique's praises at a campaign stop in Iowa, saying that in Pennsylvania "we are drilling, baby, drilling."

-In addition, Santorum served on the board of a for-profit hospital chain, Universal Health Services (UHS), where he received $341,000 in compensation from 2007 to 2010.
+In addition, Santorum served on the board of a for-profit hospital chain, Universal Health Services UHS.L, where he received $341,000 in compensation from 2007 to 2010.

 During Santorum's four years on the board, UHS's McAllen, Texas, hospital group was sued for defrauding Medicare through "illegal compensation to doctors in order to induce them to refer patients to hospitals within the group," according to a Justice Department press release in 2009.
 The McAllen group agreed to settle the lawsuit by paying $27.5 million.